Mathematical Functions

 f = { (x, y) | x is a real number and y is x² }

 So: a function in math and a function in a program can and often do describe the same set of mappings.
 One is a data value (a set), and the other is a procedure.
-What does this tell you?
+What does this suggest to you?

 Finite Functions